Most profitable business ideas in food marketing

-Contracted farming help to gain influence and control of the the production and marketing of farm products.
+Contracted farming help to gain influence and control of the production and marketing of farm products.
 Farmers have access to farm inputs to make sure production is efficient, timely and reliable.
 Buyers are in a direct connection with the consumers to eliminate the brokers.
-A shorter value chain allows farmers to control supply and prices of goods in the market.
+A shorter value chain allows farmers to control the supply and prices of goods in the market.

 As an individual entrepreneur you can set profitable businesses by